Ancient History Playlist

 Fun Facts

-Buddhist Anguttara Nikaya and Jain Bhagavati Sutra both list the 16 Mahajanapadas.
+— The Buddhist Anguttara Nikaya and Jain Bhagavati Sutra are the primary sources that provide the complete list of the 16 Mahajanapadas.

 Mains Key Points